 One of the most exciting things about travelling is not knowing where you’re going to sleep at night.
 When you’re on the road, everything you need fits in your pack.
 If you’re super prepared (unlike me) you may even carry a sleeping bag, opening up a whole world of interesting sleeping possibilities.
-In my year in Asia, I’ve slept in some pretty interesting places, usually because I show up late or unprepared in an unknown city (something that can be avoided if you prefer to use online booking websites).
+In my year in Asia, I’ve slept in some pretty interesting places, usually because I show up late or unprepared in an unknown city.

 I left Rishikesh on a night train en route to Amritsar, a Punjabi town close to the Pakistan border.
 The sleeper class berth was cold and noisy.
 I was surrounded on all sides by champion snorers and I don’t think I got more than an hour’s worth of sleep.
 Needless to say, when the train arrived at the station, I was in a daze.
 We found an auto rickshaw driver and asked him to take us to the Golden Temple, the world’s largest Sikh temple (Gurdwara), home to the Sikh holy book the Adi Granth, and the town’s largest tourist draw.
 Continue Reading →

 As every long term traveler knows, sometimes, it’s time to slow down.
 Imagine you’re on a year-long, round-the-world adventure and you only spend 4 or 5 days in every place you stop—you rush from sight to sight, booking your bus/train/plane out of town just as soon as you arrive.
 At a pace like this, anyone, even the most intrepid of travelers, will drop from exhaustion (both physical and emotional) after only a few months.
 Continue Reading →